-Let's look at some live examples in Oracle...
+Let's look at some examples from an Oracle session...

-- Relations in SQL are bags
+- Relations in SQL are bags -

 What we have seen is that relations in SQL are bags (or multisets), i.e., tuples may appear more than once.

 The fact that the same attribute may occur several times is a different (and less important) issue that we won't go into.